 You can find a drain valve near the bottom of your water heater.
-Attach a garden hose it and run the other end of the hose to a drain or outside.
-Next, open the valve and let the water drain out of the tank.
+Attach a garden hose and run the other end to a drain or outside.
+Next, open the valve and let the water drain from the tank.
 Be careful, as the water will be hot.
 You can stop draining the tank once the water appears clear and sediment-free.
 Tanks with large amounts of sediment may have to be drained completely.

 Step 5: Flush the Tank

 Once you drain the tank, turn the cold water supply valve back on to allow fresh water to flush any remaining sediment out of the tank.
-Let the water run until it’s clear, then turn off the cold water supply.
+Let the water run until transparent, then turn off the cold water supply.

 Step 6: Refill the Tank

 Close the drainage valve and remove the garden hose.
 Turn the cold water supply valve back on and let the tank refill.
-You should leave the hot water faucet (that you turned on in step 3) running to allow air to escape from the tank.
+It would be best to leave the hot water faucet (that you turned on in step 3) running to allow air to escape from the tank.

 Step 7: Turn the Power Back On